idkwhttsay/backend-lecture-1/README.md

   - [x] `/create_task` - create a task
   - [x] `/get_tasks` - get all my tasks
   - .etc

+# Backend HW 2

+- [x] Connect to redis(docker compose)
+- [ ] Connect to celery(docker compose)
+- [x] Deploy your project in Droplet(with using docker)
+- [ ] Add a task for everyday fetching data from the website and save it to the database
+- [ ] Add directory Assitant and create an assisntant(gemini,openai,claude etc.)
+- [ ] Use a2a to create a chatbot
+- [ ] Connect chatbot to your Frontend

 [//]: # (TODO: add refresh token logic \(maybe\))